tingjones/ee399_hw1/README.md

 Models were made from the functions for the cosine wave, a line, a parabola, and a 19th degree polynomial.
 Each term had a coefficient, or parameter, that was calculated to give the least-squares error for the training data.

 ## Theoretical Background
+Machine learning involves optimizing parameters of a function to achieve the minimized result of some variable.
+This variable can be distance, error, or other quantities.

-The Least-Squares fitting method uses a function to describe a trend by minimizing the sum-square error between the objective function and the data.
+The Least-Squares fitting method is a machine learning algorithm that uses a function to describe a trend by minimizing the sum-square error between the objective function and the data.
 The model is the function with coefficients for each term being the parameters to optimize.
 The error at each point is evaluated with the square of the difference between the model and the true data.
 The mean of the squared differences are then rooted for finding the least-squares error.
 This least-squares error is minimized through various solutions of the model, which give various errors at each point.

 Finding the optimal solution through minimizing least-square error has many different options in Python.
 In Python, the ```np.minimize()``` function can be used to specify the objective function and the parameters to be optimized.
 By default, the minimize function selects the solver for optimization to be ```BFGS```, which uses the first derivatives only to find the minimized result.